contember/docs/docs/guides/deploy-contember.md

 You'll be prompted to authenticate.
 You can choose to between **e-mail and password** or **API token.** You'll need login token, in order to autheticate with e-mail and password.
 If you choose authe You can generate tokens in Contember Panel.

-After authentication, CLI will deploy your admin and apply all new migrations.
+After authentication, CLI will deploy your admin and apply all your new migrations.